moonbuggy/docker-dnsmasq-updater/README.md

 Mode:
-  --standalone          running on a standalone Docker host (default) --manager             running as the manager for multiple Docker nodes, brings up
+  --standalone          running on a standalone Docker host (default) --manager             bring up the API and run as the manager for multiple
-                        the API
+                        Docker nodes

 Docker:
   -D SOCKET, --docker_socket SOCKET